cortex-lab/phy/docs/visualization.md

 ## Color schemes

-Each view comes with a set of **color schemes** that attributes a color to each cluster (independently on whether it is selected or not), depending on some of its attributes like its depth, amplitude, firing rate, etc.
+Some views come with a set of **color schemes** that attributes a color to each cluster (independently on whether it is selected or not), depending on some of its attributes like its depth, amplitude, firing rate, etc.

 The default color schemes are: